-COMPLAINTS HANDLING PERFORMANCE 2019 - 20
+COMPLAINTS HANDLING PERFORMANCE 2020 - 21

-Purpose of Report:

-To advise elected members of the council family's performance in complaints handling for the year April 1 2019 - 31 March 2020.
+Purpose of Report: To advise elected members of the council family's performance in complaints handling for the year April 1 $2020-31$ March 2021.
 This report covers all Glasgow family complaints handling, with the exception of Social Work complaints, which are covered in a separate report to this committee.

-A summary slide containing the key informati on in bulleted point format is also provided.
+A summary slide containing the key information in bulleted point format is also provided.
+Recommendations: The Operational Performance and Delivery Scrutiny Committee is asked to note the content of this report.

-Recommendations:

-Note: members are asked to note the report.

-Ward No(s): Citywide: ✓

-Local member(s) advised: Yes ☐ No ☐ consulted: Yes □ No □
+Ward No(s): Citywide: ✓ Local member(s) advised: Yes □ No □ consulted: Yes □ No □